 As we get older, our skin produces less collagen and loses its elasticity.
 This can cause the skin around the pores to become lax, so the pores look larger as they sag and stretch.

 Pores can become clogged by makeup, oil or general build-up.
 When your pores are clogged, the sebaceous glands in your skin have trouble excreting oil, which makes the clogging worse and in turn makes your pores appear larger.
 Clogging also enables bacteria to thrive, which can lead to blackheads and pimples, so it’s important to cleanse and exfoliate regularly.

 Ironically, dry skin can cause the pores to clog, too.
 When your skin becomes dehydrated, your sebaceous glands can overcompensate their oil production and unwittingly clog your pores, leaving them enlarged and pimple-prone as well.
 Like many things in life, balance is key, so cleanse and moisturise together.

-As mentioned above, cleansing doesn’t always get right into the pores, so some extraction can be your best friend.
-HydraFacial is a method named by Byrdie.com as one of seven pore treatments “that will change your life.”
-In addition to cleansing and exfoliation, Hydrafacial treatments involve a suction device that extracts all the debris from your pores.
+HydraFacial is our preferred method of hydradermabrasion because it uses nourishing serums to exfoliate and flush debris from your pores.
+It also has a suction device that extracts all the debris from your pores.
 You can see it collected in a small container afterwards, which is gross, but oh-so satisfying.

 RF Needling treatments use radiofrequency energy, along with percutaneous needling to stimulate a micro-healing response in your skin.
 The healing response induces rebuilding of collagen, which can result in smaller-looking pores.